BryanHarrisScripts/Afterglow-Echoes-of-Sentience/README.md

 ## AI in Creativity: A Disclaimer

 Consider your personal comfort, creative needs, and ethical viewpoints.
 As this field is novel and constantly evolving, legal consultation or intellectual property rights expertise may be required.

+**Note**: As per legal and ethical considerations up until September 2021, AI systems, such as ChatGPT-4, do not possess authorship rights or assume responsibility for the content they aid in generating.
+Their function is akin to that of a sophisticated editorial tool, aiding in language optimization and text refinement without contributing original ideas or themes.

+- In this context, the primary authorship of 'Afterglow' remains under my name, Bryan Harris.
+The utilization of AI in this project does not imply a co-authorship situation but rather an advanced tool assisting in the creative process.
+Hence, despite the engagement of AI, this does not constitute plagiarism but a modern approach to enhancing original work.

+- Current guidelines dictate that AI does not have authorship rights.
+Therefore, while it is instrumental in the process of creation, it does not bear the role of a co-creator or independent author.
+Consequently, the ultimate ownership and credit of the final work rest with the human author.

 **Note**: The outcomes of using AI in screenwriting are not guaranteed.
 Any losses or damages incurred due to your use of AI technology are your responsibility.